Close popup

 Our scoring pillars

-As stated previously, a Sylvera rating is based on three core pillars: carbon, additionality and permanence.
-These pillars give a clear indication of which carbon credits are most likely to avoid or remove GHGs when comparing the carbon credits across project types.
+As stated previously, a Sylvera rating is based on three core pillars: Carbon, Additionality and Permanence.
+These pillars give a clear indication of which carbon credits have the highest integrity across project types.
 Pillar scores are combined into a Sylvera rating that provides a holistic view of carbon credit quality.
 One strong pillar score cannot compensate for another weak pillar and lead to an inflated Sylvera rating.
 We do not simply average the pillar scores to obtain the overall Sylvera rating.
-For example, we consider additionality as a limiting factor, so though a project may have a perfect carbon score, the Sylvera score will not be high if the project is unlikely to be additional.
+For example, we consider additionality as a strictly limiting factor, so though a project may have a perfect Carbon Score, which means they have reported their activities accurately, the Sylvera rating will not be high if the project is unlikely to be additional.

 Additionality score